South Carolina

 Who Must Comply

 The Act applies to all licensees of the South Carolina Department of Insurance.
 This includes insurance companies, agents, brokers, adjusters, and other entities licensed to conduct insurance business in the state.
-Small licensees with fewer than a specified number of employees may qualify for certain exemptions from the most detailed requirements.
+Small licensees with fewer than specified employee or revenue thresholds may qualify for modified or reduced compliance requirements under the Act.

 Information Security Program Requirements